dmcc/bllip-parser/first-stage/README.rst

 Frequently confusing errors
 ---------------------------
 a.
-If parser provides no output at all
+Parser provides no output at all:

     This is most likely caused by not having spaces around the ``<s>`` and ``</s>`` brackets, i.e.,::